Signed in as:

 Amanda holds a Masters in Social Work degree from Texas State University, a Masters of Divinity degree from Asbury Theological Seminary, and a Bachelors in Social Work from Asbury University.
-She earned a Certificate in Nonprofit Leadership and Management from Austin Community College, is a TBRI® Practitioner and Educator, and a Licensed Child Care Administrator.
+She earned a Certificate in Nonprofit Leadership and Management from Austin Community College, is a TBRI® Practitioner and Educator, and a Licensed Master Social Worker.

-In her spare time, Amanda enjoys visiting the Smokey Mountains, hosting dinner parties with friends, running her Bed and Breakfast, spending time in nature, and playing with her two cats, Katie Grace and Special Agent Jack Meower.
+In her spare time, Amanda enjoys hiking to waterfalls in the Blue Ridge Mountains, hosting dinner parties with friends, decorating for the holidays, and playing with her two cats, Katie Grace and Special Agent Jack Meower.

 James Fogal is a personal financial planner with an emphasis upon comprehensive financial planning, and charitable gift planning.
 James has been connected to the nonprofit sector professionally since 1994.

 He holds a Bachelor’s degree from Asbury University, a Master of Arts degree from Indiana University in Philanthropic Studies, a Master of Arts degree in Theological Studies as well as a Master of Divinity degree in chaplaincy from Liberty University’s Rawlings School of Divinity, and he is a PhD candidate in Education at Auburn University.
 James has been a chaplain with multiple organizations and has been a leader in Critical Incident Stress Management.
 He has been a paramedic in Georgia and Alabama for 25 years and currently teaches healthcare classes at a high school.
 He also teaches CPR/first aid and wilderness advanced first aid training to groups throughout Alabama and Georgia.
 He and his wife have two sons and three kittens.